-Most daily coursework in World History II is based upon the Google Classroom platform.
+Most daily coursework in World History I is based upon the Google Classroom platform.
 In addition to a variety of traditional textbook-driven activities, students in this class will complete several multimedia presentation projects, short-term, internet-based research projects, and group presentation projects.
 Students will be expected to interpret information that is presented in a wide variety of formats-maps, charts, infographics, etc.-and they will also be expected to present complex information in a variety of traditional and digital formats.
-Coursework in World History II will place particular focus on interpreting primary sources and using evidence from primary source documents to make formal academic arguments.
+Coursework in World History I will place particular focus on interpreting primary sources and using evidence from primary source documents to make formal academic arguments.

-Students in this class should expect up to 30 minutes of homework per class session, including Journal Prompt assignments.
+Students in this class can expect up to 30 minutes of homework per class session.
 Students will also be expected to complete some classwork outside of the classroom as needed.

-2300 HONORS WORLD HISTORY II - (H)
+2310 HONORS WORLD HISTORY I - (H)